'Say, Pop!' (1918).

 Honeybunch's Hubby

 On 27 November 1909, Payne created 'Mr. Mush' (later retitled 'Honeybunch's Hubby'), which ran until 30 March 1911.
 It stars a man, Mr. Mush, and his dominant wife, which he names "Honeybunch".
 The series ran in the Evening World for two years and was revived 20 years later, on 19 April 1931.
-Oddly enough, Payne already had a succesful and long-running comic strip in his hands, 'S'Matter, Pop?' (see below), but he still demoted it to a topper comic on top of his Sunday page, while 'Honeybunch's Hubby' now became the main feature.
+Oddly enough, Payne already had a successful and long-running comic strip in his hands, 'S'Matter, Pop?' (see below), but he still demoted it to a topper comic on top of his Sunday page, while 'Honeybunch's Hubby' now became the main feature.
 After 8 months, he changed his mind and made 'S'Matter, Pop?' the main comic again, while 'Honeybunch's Hubby' continued as a topper until 22 July 1934.
-Allan Holtz of Stripper's Guide has nevertheless noticed some advertising from 1937 still promoting the comic, leaving the possibility that the series might have run until that date instead?
+Allan Holtz of Stripper's Guide has nevertheless noticed some advertising from 1937 still promoting the comic, leaving the possibility that the series might have run until that date instead.

 'Honeybunch's Hubby' (Des Moines Tribune, 18 August 1910).